mozilla-services/docs/source/storage/apis-1.2.rst

 **X-If-Modified-Since**

-    This header may be added to any GET request, set to a timestamp with two decimal places of precision.
+    This header may be added to any GET request, set to a decimal timestamp.
     If the last-modified time of the target resource is less than or equal to the time given in this header, then a **304 Not Modified** response will be returned and re-transmission of the unchanged data will be avoided.

     It is similar to the standard HTTP **If-Modified-Since** header, but the value is a decimal timestamp rather than a HTTP-format date.